Skip to main content

 Check out the video on YouTube for more information and audio samples:

-The NICEHCK earphones.
+The NICEHCK earphones up close.

 The NICEHCK packaging is pretty simple, not much to it, though it does have some information printed on the back.
 Inside, you get the earphones and some standard foam ear covers.